Hoecker-Lab/pocketoptimizer/README.rst

 on an existing ligand.
 The superposition is strictly dependent on your design thoughts and also requires some experimentation und multiple design runs.

-The easiest way the superposition can be done is to use `PyMol <https://pymol.org/2/>`_, which offers a Pair-Wise alignment tool to easily align elements the way you want to.
+The easiest way the superposition can be done is to use PyMol, which offers a Pair-Wise alignment tool to easily align elements the way you want to.
 The tool can be found in the PyMol toolbar at the top in ``Wizard`` as the name ``Pair Fit``.